chemodun/X4-ResearchDependencyDisplayFix/README.md

 ## Limitations

 - There is a temporary solution for the issue till Egosoft will fix it in the game itself.
+- Mostly be interested for modders that create complex research dependencies.

 ## Requirements